1 Introduction

 1.3 FAIR is not open

-It is important to stress here that FAIR is not equal to open.
+It is important to emphasise that FAIR is not equal to open.
 While the metadata of your data should be openly available to enable the discovery of your data by others, the data itself does not have to be open.
 If you have reasons for not making the data openly available to everyone (e.g., because it contains sensitive information), this can and should be made clear in the metadata where according licensing information and access rights can be provided.
 As long as this is guaranteed, restricted or closed data can also be completely FAIR.

 1.4 Why should you make your data more FAIR?